How long is the camp day?

 How can I be involved in my campers experience?

 At CDR, the support and dedication of our parents is paramount.
 We are fortunate to have a year-round group of parents who work towards achieving all the great innovations and upgrades our campers can enjoy summer after summer.
 The CAMP COMMITTEE is already busy getting ready for the summer.
-If you are interested in joining the camp committee, please contact the camp office!
+If you are interested in joining the camp committee, please contact the camp office at [email protected].